46,XX/46,XY: Physical

-Though some individuals with 46,XX/46,XY have ovarian tissue and testicular tissue simultaneously, there have been no reported cases of both gonads being functional in the same person, with the portion of fertile cases mostly favoring functionality of the ovarian tissue.

-At puberty, a mix of male and female characteristics may emerge.
-Some individuals will experience deepening of the voice and secondary hair development, while others may experience breast tissue development.
+There have been no reported cases of both gonads being functional in the same person; the functional tissue is usually the ovarian tissue.
+A mix of male and female characteristics may emerge at puberty.
+Some individuals will experience secondary characteristics, such as breast development during puberty in a male phenotype, while others may experience deepening of the voice, secondary hair development, and gynecomastia.

 Segmentation of skin (distinct patches of skin) has also been observed.
-However, this trait is not unique to 46,XX/46,XY chimerism.
+However, this trait is not unique to 46,XX/46,XY chimerism nor mosaicism.
 It has also been observed in other types of chimerism.

 Cognitive

 Individuals with the condition do not experience cognitive impairment.

 Genetic mechanism

 46,XX/46,XY is an example of tetragametic chimerism because it requires four gametes – two sperm and two ova.